markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

 Loopix makes a good argument that they're resistant against read-only global passive adversaries by employing fixed-rate cover traffic (somewhat similarly to I405!) and a number of other techniques.
+There are some experimental attacks against Nym, such as [MixMatch](https://petsymposium.org/popets/2024/popets-2024-0050.php), but they can be defended against.

 Many other proposed mixnets do not employ constant-bitrate cover traffic, but there's no reason why that feature couldn't be added, so I consider them resistant to "GPAs" also.